BrancoLab/imgreg2D/README.md

 # Imgreg2D
 Python code to perform 2D image registration and alignment.

+![](media/demo.gif)

 Simple napari based application to register a 2D image to a template.
-The registration is done by:

-![](media/demo.gif)

 **The steps**
 - 1 Defining a set of 3 points on the `reference` image (`fixed_points`) [<-- user input]